Flexible Families (Foster-to-Adopt) Caseworker

 Adoption Options will make reasonable accommodations for qualified individuals with known disabilities unless doing so would result in an undue hardship.
 This policy governs all aspects of employment, including selection, job assignment, compensation, discipline, termination, and access to benefits and training.

-Adoption Options is a recognized leader in supporting and serving LGBT families through the Human Rights Campaign Foundation's - All Children All Families
+Adoption Options is a recognized leader in supporting and serving LGBT families through the Human Rights Campaign Foundation's - All Children All Families.

 Reports To: Senior Director of Programs

-Posted Salary Range: $43,500-$48,000/year (dependent on qualifications and experience)
+Posted Salary Range: $45,500-$51,000 (dependent on qualifications and experience)

-Hours: Full Time
+Hours: Full Time, Salaried, Non-Exempt

 Mission & Culture: